paulcull/validator-plugin/README.md

 - `min`: Validates numeric values against a minimum
 - `max`: Validates numeric values against a maximum
 - `enum`: Validates against a list of allowed values
+- `custom`: Supports custom validation logic (see [Custom Validators Guide](docs/CustomValidators.md))

-## Example
+## Examples

 See the `examples/simple-validation` directory for a complete example of using the plugin.

+## Integration Best Practices

+1. Keep all validation logic within the plugin
+2. Use YAML files for rule definitions only
+3. Avoid implementing validation logic in consumer applications
+4. Use custom validators when built-in validators are insufficient
+5. Follow the separation of concerns principle strictly

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Developer Guide](docs/DeveloperGuide.md) before submitting a Pull Request.